Jonalona/Dynamic-Email-Operator-UI/README.md

 https://dynamic-email-operator-ui.onrender.com/

 Have fun exploring the hosted interface—both the Dash webapp and its backend run on Render.
+Please mess around!
 Any changes you make in the UI are saved in the shared database and persist beyond your browser.

 A full-stack toolkit for managing email notifications in Apache Airflow without touching DAG code.